 Sidereal transits mark significant life periods.
 When Jupiter transits your sidereal 2nd house, Vedic practitioners look for financial expansion.
 Saturn transiting your sidereal 7th house signals relationship restructuring.
 These timing techniques have been refined over centuries of Vedic practice.

 Sidereal planetary returns offer potent renewal periods.
-Your sidereal Saturn return, occurring roughly every 29 years, brings material-world responsibilities, karmic reckonings, and long-term commitments into focus.
+Your sidereal Saturn return, occurring roughly every 29 years, brings material-world responsibilities, long-term commitments, and the consequences of earlier choices into focus.
 Learn more in our Saturn return guide.

 Daily guidance.
 Your sidereal rising sign sets your house structure for daily transits.
 Following the Moon’s movement through your sidereal chart provides more specific daily guidance than generic Sun sign horoscopes.